LuyangFang/KCas/README.md

 ### Tutorial

 **Density Estimation:** estimate probability densities using KCas.
-KCas requires two inputs, (1) formula: Symbolic description of the model to be fit; and (2) data: data frame with rows representing the individual observations and columns representing the variables.
+KCas requires two inputs: (1) formula, which provides a symbolic description of the model to be fitted; and (2) data, a data frame where rows  each row represents an individual observation and each column represents a variable.
-The script [my_new_ssden1.R](https://github.com/Luyang8991/KCas/blob/main/density_estimation/my_new_ssden1.R) contains all the utility functions that are essential for the operations carried out in the project.
-An example of implementing KCas in the density estimation problem is available in [example_density.R](https://github.com/Luyang8991/KCas/blob/main/density_estimation/example_density.R).
+The script [my_new_ssden1.R](https://github.com/Luyang8991/KCas/blob/main/density_estimation/my_new_ssden1.R) contains all the essential utility functions for the project's operations.
+An example of implementing KCas for density estimation is available in [example_density.R](https://github.com/Luyang8991/KCas/blob/main/density_estimation/example_density.R).

-**Nonparametric Regression:**

-### Data used in the paper
+**Nonparametric Regression:** non-Gaussian regression using KCas.
+KCas requires three inputs: (1) formula, which provides a symbolic description of the model to be fitted; (2) data, a data frame where rows  each row represents an individual observation and each column represents a variable; and (3) family, which describe the error distribution.
+The scripts [my_new_gssanova2.R](https://github.com/Luyang8991/KCas/blob/main/regression/my_new_gssanova2.R) and [family.R](https://github.com/Luyang8991/KCas/blob/main/regression/family.R) contain all the essential utility functions for the project's operations.
+An example of implementing KCas for nonparametric regression is available in [example_logistic.R](https://github.com/Luyang8991/KCas/blob/main/regression/example_logistic.R).